The Proposed Canby Schools Levy, Measure 3-636

 Fewer Teachers = Bigger Classes, Fewer Opportunities

 If the proposed Levy does not pass, the District must increase class sizes by at least five students per class and implement blended classrooms with two grade levels together.
 Career and Technical Education, music, art, reading specialists, and school counselors would be reduced or eliminated entirely.
+And reductions would be made to athletics and extracurricular activities.

 the solution